-Evidence for Funding of the Treatment and Management of Chronic Wounds in Australia
+Evidence for Funding of the Treatment and Management of Chronic Wounds in Australia Background Chronic wounds place a significant economic burden on the Australian healthcare system.

-Background

-Chronic wounds place a significant economic burden on the Australian healthcare system.

 More than 400,000 Australians have a wound at any given time.
+Funding Mechanisms There is only one federal funding scheme for MWCDs - only a limited number of people (<200 per year) receive subsidised dressings.
+MWCDs are not funded in most Australian states and territories.
 The total cost of wound care to the Australian healthcare system is around \$2-4 billion annually - pressure ulcers alone cost \$286 million annually (hospitalisation costs only).

-Burden of chronic wounds to increase in the future due to:

-- Ageing population - Increasing prevalence of chronic diseases (e.g. diabetes).

-Modern Wound Care Devices (MWCDs)

-Main types of MWCDs:
+Burden of chronic wounds to increase in the future due to: Ageing population • Increasing prevalence of chronic diseases (e.g. diabetes).
+Modern Wound Care Devices (MWCDs) Main types of MWCDs: